UN climate report: 'Atlas of human suffering' worse, bigger

 Monday’s 36-page summary, condensed from more than 1,000 pages of analysis, was written by scientists and then edited line-by-line by governments and scientists with that final summary approved by consensus Saturday during a two-week virtual conference that occurred while Russia invaded Ukraine.
 In the final hours, a Ukrainian delegate made an impassioned plea that the war not overshadow the climate change report, some authors said.

+“Climate change isn’t lurking around the corner waiting to pounce.
+It’s already upon us raining down blows on billions of people,” United Nations Environment Programme Director Inger Andersen said.

-Study authors said much of Africa, parts of Central and South America and South Asia are “hot spots” for the worst harms to people and ecosystems.
+Study authors said much of Africa, parts of Central and South America, small islands and South Asia are “hot spots” for the worst harm to people and ecosystems.

 The report has a new emphasis on the mental health toll climate change has taken, both on people displaced or harmed by extreme weather and on people’s anxiety level, especially youths worried about their futures.